ghost-hikaru/VV-ESIR-TP2/exercises/no-getter.md

 Include in this repository the code of your application.
 Remove all unnecessary files like compiled binaries.
 See the [instructions](../sujet.md) for suggestions on the projects to use.

 *Disclaimer* In a real project not all fields need to be accessed with a public getter.

+### Answer of exercice 4
+For this exercice, we have modified the class **PublicElementsPrinter** and more precisely, we had adapt the visitor patern.
+We also modified the class **Main** to create file and write the output in this file (the name of this file is _output.txt_).
+Finally we created a class name **App**.
+In this class, we made all modification and comparaison to prepare the output.
+You will find the project in the folder **Tp2**